 Mark will present a master class on all things bassoon (especially reeds!) and common problems bassoonists must address for success.
 All participants will play in a large bassoon ensemble some of the Bassoon Brothers’ old hits and new arrangements.
 BASSOONarama takes place on March 4, 2018 at Eastern Washington University.
 Click here to register.

 We Have an Important Mission!

-We have an important mission!
 We want you to enjoy the bassoon!
 Whether you play it or just appreciate the instrument’s tone and versatility we want to share our enthusiasm about the instrument with the world.
 We also want to prevent the extinction of our wonderfully versatile family of double reed instruments by encouraging as many of you as possible to take up what is commonly called the “belching bedpost”.
 If that is totally out of the question, at the very least, enjoy it and tell your friends that it is not an oboe!

 Check out the Bassoon Brothers’ four CD’s — Wanted, Captured, Escaped, and American Contrasts — on our Recordings page.
 Learn more…

 21 Bassoon Brothers quartet arrangements are now available in sheet music and digital download form.
 Check out all our “derangements” on our Publications page.
 Learn more…